How to Track Calls When Using a Vanity Phone Number

 We have been advertising with Google Ads for a couple of years since giving up on Avvo.
 See our results with Google Ads for personal injury lawyers.
 We have a distinct advantage with Google Ads, but even without that advantage, Google Ads is the clear winner.

-The reason that Google Ads is the winner is that Google owns the search engine and built in a substantial advantage for itself.
+The reason that Google Ads is the winner is that Google owns the search engine and has built in a substantial advantage for itself.

 Our Experience With Avvo